jdwright76/ETL-Project/README.md

 Our first goal was to Transform the data into a convienient format for analysis.
 With these two files seperate it would be difficult for anyone to gather useful conclutions from the Datasets.
 We used pandas to consolidate every individual violation a restraunt had and nest it inside a column of the file with each restraunt inspected (restaurant-and-market-health-inspections.csv ).

-Our aspiration at this point is to query yelp for the review data on each restraunt inspected.
+Our goal at this point is to query yelp for the review data on each restaurant inspected.
 The motivation behind this is to give the Analyst more to work with.

 Finally, we convert the Dataframe into a Mongo DB friendly JSON format.
 We simply looped the inserts into the Mongo connection.